Many of us misunderstand the word inspire. We think political leaders with a gift of the gab are inspirational but the word inspire actually means

 So, if you communicate and it doesn't lead to an action, lack of inspiration could be the reason.

 The question I want to answer in this blog is

 Is it enough to have the insights from data to Inspire a desired action?

 The answer is, No. Being inspired by data alone has been a problem for humanity long before we had access to tables, charts and graphs.
 While we may aspire to rely more on data in our decision-making, we rarely make decisions based on logical insights.
 Data Storytelling leads to the desired outcome.

 Here is one illustrative example that I came across in one of Brent Dykes articles in Forbes

-Semmelweis was determined to identify the cause of this difference but despite many considerations was not able to work out what was the cause.
-An unfortunate event triggered Semmelweis’s aha moment.
+Semmelweis was determined to identify the cause of this difference, but despite many considerations, he was not able to work out what the cause was.
+An unfortunate event triggered Semmelweis’ aha moment.
 When a close friend at the hospital was conducting an autopsy, he was accidentally poked by a student’s scalpel and later died from the wound.
 As Semmelweis performed the difficult post-mortem examination, he noticed a strong similarity in the pathology of his friend’s illness and that of the women who died of childbed fever.

 To find out click here